Azure-Samples/functions-quickstart-typescript-azd/README.md

 ### Using Visual Studio Code
 1) Open this folder in a new terminal
 2) Open VS Code by entering `code .` in the terminal
-3) Press Run/Debug (F5) to run in the debugger (select "Debug anyway" if prompted about local emulater not running)
+3) Make sure the Azure Functions extension is installed
-4) Insure your favorite REST clientextension is installed (e.g. [RestClient in VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), PostMan, etc.)
+4) Add a **.vscode** folder by running *"Azure Functions: Initialize project for use with VS Code"* in the Command Pallete
-5) Open the file src/functions/test/ which contains a GET and POST test
+5) Press Run/Debug (F5) to run in the debugger (select "Debug anyway" if prompted about local emulater not running)
-6) Click the "Send Request" link for each and see the results in the right-hand pane that opens
+6) Use same approach above to test using an HTTP REST client

 ## Source Code